 Sharps and Biohazardous Waste

-Contact: Environmental Health & Safety (EH&S)
+Contact: Environmental Health and Safety (EH&S)

 Biohazardous waste is defined as any biologically contaminated waste that could potentially cause harm to humans, domestic or wild animals, plants, or the environment.
 Examples include but are not limited to, human body fluids, recombinant DNA, and human, animal, or plant pathogen.